 - Nothing - No application update restrictions are applied to devices utilizing this profile.

-- Update blacklist - Once applications are added to the update blacklist, they cannot be updated on the device beyond its current version.
+- Update blocklist - Once applications are added to the update blocklist, they cannot be updated on the device beyond its current version.
 Enter the application package names using either a CSV file, or by entering them manually.
-The blacklist is updated whenever the policy is updated.
+The blocklist is updated whenever the policy is updated.

-- Update whitelist - Once applications are added to the update whitelist, they are permitted to be updated to a newer version.
+- Update allowlist - Once applications are added to the update allowlist, they are permitted to be updated to a newer version.
 Enter the application package names using either a CSV file, or by entering them manually.
-The blacklist is updated whenever the policy is updated.
+The blocklist is updated whenever the policy is updated.

 - Applications notification restrictions